12 Jan 2018

 The Scottish Centre for Crime and Justice Research is delighted to welcome five new internationally renowned criminological research centres and departments as partner institutions.

-The new partnerships which have been formed with the Universities of Toronto, Oslo, Hong Kong as well as the Queensland University of Technology and the University of Leuven in Brussels will solidify the Centre’s reputation for outstanding international collaboration.
+The new partnerships which have been formed with the Universities of Toronto, Oslo, Hong Kong as well as the Queensland University of Technology and the University of Leuven will solidify the Centre’s reputation for outstanding international collaboration.

 The launch of a £3,500 international mobility fund will mark the introduction of the partnerships with up to £750 being offered to SCCJR staff, students and associates eager to visit any one of these institutions later this year.